bq-hentai/ts-svd/README.md

-# ts-promise
+# ts-svd

-A simple promise implementation.
+A simple svd implementation.

-Check `test/test-output`(promise/a+ test suite output).